hsjeevan/filter-bookmarked-lines/README.md

 ## Credits

-This extension is developed by [Your Name] and is open-source.
+This extension is developed by Jeevan Sreenivasaiah and is open-source.
 Contributions are welcome.
 Feel free to report issues or contribute to the [GitHub repository](https://github.com/hsjeevan/filter-bookmarked-lines).

 ---